|

 to England | Vienna |

-in the grounds of Christ Church College where he had studied
+in the grounds of Christ Church College at Oxford University

 Having spent the following summer in his farmhouse in Kirchstetten,